Synthetic Rubber Prices, Trend, Chart, Demand, Market Analysis, News, Historical and Forecast Data Report 2025 Edition

 Synthetic Rubber Industry Analysis

-The global synthetic rubber market size reached USD 32.86 Billion in 2024.
-By 2033, IMARC Group expects the market to reach USD 44.39 Billion, at a projected CAGR of 3.23% during 2025-2033.
+The global synthetic rubber industry size reached USD 33.9 Billion in 2025.
+By 2034, IMARC Group expects the market to reach USD 45.0 Billion, at a projected CAGR of 3.20% during 2026-2034.
+Industry expansion is underpinned by rising tire production, increasing automotive and industrial manufacturing capacity, and broader application growth in engineered rubber goods, adhesives, and polymer modification uses.

 Product Description

 Synthetic rubber is an elastomer that is produced by synthesizing it from petroleum and other minerals in manufacturing units in a man-made way.
 It is produced from extra polymers that is made from polyene monomers and is widely used as a replacement for natural rubber in diverse sectors requiring enhanced material.
 It is also resistant to solvents, oxygen, oils, and specific chemicals than natural rubber.
-It can handle a broader spectrum of temperatures like sunlight and snow and maintain its improved flexibility through long term.
+It can handle a broader spectrum of temperatures like sunlight and snow and maintain its improved flexibility.

 It is also less dependent on natural resources and can be easily produced in huge quantities, which makes it a more reliable option for sectors that require consistent supply.
 In addition, it is cost-effective to create and provides enhanced longevity in comparison to natural rubber.